Effective May 2023

-- What if your information is incorrect or you wish to be removed from my system?
+- What if your information is incorrect?

 Please contact the Data Protection Officer.
 I may require additional verification that you are who you say you are to process this request.
 If you wish to have your information corrected, you must provide me with the correct data and after I have corrected the data in my system I will send you a copy of the updated information.

 - How can you have your information removed?

 If you want to have your data removed I have to determine if I need to keep the data, for example, in case HMRC wish to inspect my records.
 If I decide that I should delete the data, I will do so without undue delay.

 - What if there is a data breach?

 My Data Security Procedure includes a clear process for handling a personal data breach, should one occur.
 Where appropriate, I will promptly notify you of any unauthorised access to your personal information.

 - Will I send emails and text messages to you?